What To Blog About: How To Find A Niche That Makes Money

 Coming up with your basic topic is one of the hardest parts in itself.
 If you want to get some ideas on what people are search for (hot trends) right now, you can visit Google Trends or now.MSN.com to get a few ideas.

 Originally I was looking at choosing a niche in the “education” and “work place” area.
-For ideas I was browsing through a bunch of the articles on Money.com that focused on the Gen Y audience and their college degrees and what are the most sought after jobs when coming out of school.
+For ideas I was browsing through a bunch of the articles on Money.com that focused on the Gen Y audience and their college degrees and what are the most sought after entry level digital marketing jobs when coming out of school.
 Their site has some great “Top Lists” for stuff like that.

 However after using Long Tail Pro, I was seeing some highly competitive niches that were looking good in the average local search and average cpc department, but were monsters in the average Keyword Competition area.